SvenTwo/epidermal/README.md

 If you prefer to not use the web service, a script can be used for batch processing locally.
 It can be used to input a set of images and output CSV file with stomata counts, and optionally create heatmaps of each processed image.

-Download the pre-trained model weights from TODO and unzip the two files (TODO).
+Download the pre-trained model weights from here [[Download]](https://drive.google.com/open?id=1StStt1aiN8q1rvSnSVY--87CQ8Z4Pf9b) and unzip the two files (sc_feb2019.caffemodel and sc_feb2019.prototxt).

 The processing command allows tweaking various settings such as the input scale and detection threshold.
 The interface is: